weinbusch/django-tex/README.md

 ]
 ```

-2. Create a Latex template in your template directory:
+2. Create a LaTeX template in your template directory:

 ```tex
 # test.tex